-Asking for guests satisfaction is important for the qualitative developement and can be carried out in different ways.
-The best way is to use a standarized questionnaire which can include questions or guest suggestions regarding sustainability.
+Asking for guests satisfaction is important for the qualitative development and can be carried out in different ways.
+The best way is to use a standardized questionnaire which can include questions or guest suggestions regarding sustainability.

 – Biodiversity of green areas:

 The green areas of the accommodation are managed according to organic farming, using plants that occur naturally in the property’s local environment.